SAMOS-Pipeline/SAMOS_pipeline_draft1/Readme.md

 ## `OutlineSlits`

-Since the headers for the test data do not contain slit information, I typed up a text file of slit positions called `LMask2_ycoords_c1.txt`.
-This file contains the top edge pixel for each of the slits in the field image.  (`LMask1_ycoords_c1.txt` is not ready yet.)
+Since the headers for the test data do not contain slit information, I typed up a text file of slit positions called `LMask(1,2)_ycoords_c1.txt`.
+This file contains the top edge pixel for each of the slits in the field image.
 The module `Slit_id.py` contains the function `get_edges()`, which is responsible for tracing the slits, using the master flat output from `NormDivFlats` as a template.  `get_edges` takes the master flat and the slit positions text file as input.
 The function steps along cutouts of the FITS data frame based on the y-axis positions given in the text.
 For each step, the median of the cutout along the x-axis is taken, and then the derivative along the y-axis is computed to locate the transition from the chip to the slid edge.
 This steps along the slit until it reaches the end, storing the x and y positions.
-The arrays of slit positions are written to a region file called `reg_txt.reg` within the corresponding mask directory (`LMask2` only, for now), and can be loaded into DS9.
+The arrays of slit positions are written to a region file called `reg_txt.reg` within the corresponding mask directory, and can be loaded into DS9.
 An example of this is shown in figure 1.
 The slits outlined here are representative of the slits found in the image of the mask field, so not all of the slits in a science image will be included in this step.

 <figure>
   <p align="center">